emilynakano/marvel-vuejs/README.md

 ## 📝 Description

 This project consumes the official Marvel API.
-Shows all available characters, a brief biography and the comics in which he participated.
+Shows all available characters, a brief biography and the comics in which they participated.
 It was developed to better understand VueJS concepts.
 Besides that, infinite scroll has also been implemented as a new learning concept.

 ## 🏗️ Built with